 Lanyards

-Lanyards must be made of non-reactive, non-leachable material such as cotton twine, nylon, or stainless steel; or, coated with Teflon, Polyethylene or Polypropylene.
+Lanyards must be made of non-reactive, non-leachable material such as cotton twine, nylon, or stainless steel; or, coated with Teflon or other fluoropolymer, polyethylene or polypropylene.

 Evaluate the appropriateness of the lanyard material with analyses of equipment blanks for the analytes of interest, as necessary.